 What is Omnichannel Marketing?Posted on February 18th, 2021 by Cameron Schulz

-The word omnichannel is formed from the prefix, ‘omni,’ and the root word, ‘channel.’
+The term is formed from the prefix, ‘omni,’ and the root word, ‘channel.’
 To understand what omnichannel marketing is, let’s take a look at how each part of the word is defined.
 According to the Merriam-Webster Dictionary,

 Omni- when added to the beginning of a root word modifies the meaning of the world to indicate ‘all’ or ‘universally.’